Chapter 9

 - Linus Torvalds

-If you have read from the very beginning of the book and have worked on all the projects, you have come a long way.
-By now, you should be capable of building a list-based iOS app using SwiftUI.
-We will continue enhancing the FoodPin app and adding more features.
-However, before delving deeper into iOS app development and exploring other APIs, I want to introduce you to the basics of Object-Oriented Programming (OOP) and teach you how to write better code.
+If you've followed along from the beginning of this book and completed all the projects so far, congratulations—you've come a long way.
+By now, you should feel comfortable building list-based iOS apps using SwiftUI.
+In the next few chapters, we'll continue improving the FoodPin app and adding new features.
+But before diving deeper into iOS development and exploring more advanced APIs, I want to take a step back and introduce an important programming concept: Object-Oriented Programming, or OOP.

 To access the full version of the book, please get the full copy here.
 You will also be able to access the full source code of the project.